awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Enabling.md

 By default, IAM database authentication is disabled on DB instances\.
 You can enable IAM database authentication \(or disable it again\) using the AWS Management Console, AWS CLI, or the API\.

-IAM authentication for PostgreSQL DB instances require that the SSL value be 1\.
-You cannot enable IAM authentication for a PostgreSQL DB instance if the SSL value is 0\.
+IAM authentication for PostgreSQL DB instances requires that the SSL value be 1\.
+You can't enable IAM authentication for a PostgreSQL DB instance if the SSL value is 0\.
 You can't change the SSL value to 0 if IAM authentication is enabled for a PostgreSQL DB instance\.

 ## AWS Management Console<a name="UsingWithRDS.IAMDBAuth.Enabling.Console"></a>